yamesjamess/p1-project/README.md

 * Visit the main repository at https://github.com/yamesjamess/p1-sotofox-designer.
 * Go to the https://github.com/elainebroche-dev/ms1-thrive repository on GitHub
 * Click the "Code" button to the right of the screen, click HTTPs and copy the link present there.
-* Open a GitBash terminal and navigate to the directory where you want to locate the clone.
+* Open a GitBash terminal and navigate to the directory where you want to clone.
 * In the terminal, type "git clone" then paste in the copied url and press the Enter key to begin the clone process.

 ### How to fork this repository